AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

 The test in [EventTriggeredCalcTests](EventTriggeredCalcTests/UnitTests.cs) tests the sample's purpose of providing a framework for calculations to loop indefinitely on snapshot updates by doing the following:
 1. Connects to the specified AF Server
 1. Creates an [AFElementTemplate](https://docs.osisoft.com/bundle/af-sdk/page/html/T_OSIsoft_AF_Asset_AFElementTemplate.htm) with the necessary [AFAttributeTemplates](https://docs.osisoft.com/bundle/af-sdk/page/html/T_OSIsoft_AF_Asset_AFAttributeTemplate.htm)
-1. Creates an element with this template for each name in the conext list
+1. Creates an element with this template for each name in the context list
 1. Creates the attributes' underlying PI Points with [AFDataReference.CreateConfig](https://docs.osisoft.com/bundle/af-sdk/page/html/M_OSIsoft_AF_Asset_AFDataReference_CreateConfig_1.htm)
 1. Writes to the input attributes to prepare them for the calculation
 1. Creates a cancellation token source and calls the sample, passing it the token
 1. Writes three values to each input trigger attribute and one value to the non-triggering input attribute
-1. Pauses to allow the sample to process them, then cancels the token to end the sample.
+1. Pauses to allow the sample to process them, then cancels the token to end the sample
 1. Checks the values of each output tag
     1. Confirms the correct number of values were written
     1. Confirms the values are correct